rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/manage-tz-curl.rst

 You can apply a configuration group to an existing database instance.
 You need to include the ID values for the database instance and configuration group in the command.

-The following example shows the cURL request to add an existing configuration group to specific database instance:
+The following example shows the cURL request to add an existing configuration group to a specific database instance:

 **Example: Apply configuration group to a specified database instance cURL request**